 - for any type of reproduction or communication (e.g. printing, scanning, photocopying, downloading, making available on a server, emailing).

 The key limitation is that works that are available for purchase cannot be copied in their entirety.

 Each year, a small sample of schools and universities participate in surveys of usage conducted by an independent research company.
-The design of each survey is agreed with CAG (for schools) and UA (for universities), and those organisations participate in training of survey participants.
+The design of each survey (including sample design and duration) is agreed with CAG (for schools) and UA (for universities), and those organisations participate in training of survey participants.
 By agreement with education sector representatives, survey participants record some uses made outside the statutory licence.

-Uses made outside the statutory licence are identified and excluded when the usage data is processed by Copyright Agency, in accordance with protocols agreed with education sector representatives.
+Uses made outside the statutory licence are identified and excluded when the usage data is processed by Copyright Agency’s researchers, in accordance with protocols agreed with education sector representatives.